henrikx2/FYS3150/Project3/Report/report.md

 \psi_{1s}({\bf r}_i) = e^{-\alpha r_{i}}
 $$

-where $\alpha$ is a parameter, and
+where $\alpha$ is a parameter, and the position of the $i$'th particle is given

 $$
 {\bf r}_i =  x_i {\bf e}_x + y_i {\bf e}_y +z_i {\bf e}_z
 $$

-with
+with the distance from center given by

 $$
 {r}_i = \sqrt{{x}_i^2+{y_i^2}+z_i^2}
 $$

 The parameter $\alpha=2$ gives the charge of the helium atom ($Z=2$).
-Further, the wave function of the two 1s electrons are given by
+Further, the wave function of the two 1s electrons is given by

 $$
 \Psi(r_{1}+r_{2}) = e^{-\alpha (r_{2}+r_{2})}
 $$

 The integral which is to be solved is the expectation value of the corrolation energy between the two electrons in the helium atom.
-The corrolation energy depends on the classical Coluomb interactions of the two electrons, and is given by
+The corrolation energy depends on the classical Coluomb interactions of the two electrons, and is given by the expression

 $$
 \langle \frac{1}{|{\bf r}_1-{\bf r_2}|} \rangle = \int_{-\infty}^{\infty}d{\bf r}_1d{\bf r}_2e^{-2\alpha({r}_1+{r}_2)}\frac{1}{{|\bf r}_1-{\bf r}_2|} \label{eq:1} \tag{1}
 $$

-This (unnormalized) integral can be solved on closed form to be $5\pi^2/16^2\approx0.19276571$ [@project3].
+This (unnormalized) integral is given in [@project3] and can be solved on closed form to be $5\pi^2/16^2\approx0.19276571$.

 # 2 Methods